areich128/areich128.github.io/index.md

 <hr id="bio">

 Hi, I'm Alex!
 I am a sophomore at CU Boulder studying aerospace and electrical engineering.
-I am passionate about contributing to the future of space exploration through developing avionics, ADCS, and GNC algorithms for spacecraft.
+I am passionate about contributing to the future of space exploration through developing avionics, ADCS, and GNC hardware and software for spacecraft.

 <br>